 Ah ha.
 That would explain why Channel 4 News swallowed Angela’s spinners hook, line and sinker.
 Why Angela was warm and cosy in the studio while Caroline Flint was standing in the dark and cold on the seafront at Brighton.
 And why Krishnan followed Angela’s lead and gave Caroline such a hard time for Labour’s plans not making sense.
 Because Krishnan and Siobhan are hard-pressed journalists and Energy UK is one of those lobbying organizations that constantly feed them lines their editors will like.

 The Guardian piece was half a day away from publication when the BBC’s Daily Politics aired this lunchtime.
 But the Westminster village is such a small bubble, they’re all on essentially the same loop.
-So no surprise that when Angela Knight came into the studio to spin Energy UK‘s line on Labour’s price freeze plans, Jo Coburn and Andrew Neil weren’t swallowing it so easily:
+So no surprise that when Angela Knight went into the Daily Politics studio to spin Energy UK‘s line on Labour’s price freeze plans, Jo Coburn and Andrew Neil weren’t swallowing it so easily:

-Jo Coburn’s opening question: “Ed Miliband’s right, isn’t he, to say, in the first instance that the energy market isn’t functioning properly?” hits the nail right on the head.
-Angela replies in that faux sympathetic, matronly tone she does so well:
+Jo Coburn: “Ed Miliband’s right isn’t he to say, in the first instance, that the energy market isn’t functioning properly?”

-“No I don’t think he is.
-The gas market works extremely well.
+Angela Knight: “No I don’t think he is.
+But that doesn’t mean that you can’t make it function better, The gas market works extremely well.
 The electricity market, well there’s been a lot of interventions.
 Some of the interventions that have taken place, some of the policy issues, have rather skewed the market.
 And the questions that I think we have to ask and answer, and actually there’s some work on this going on right now, is how can one improve the markets.
 It’s very easy to say they’re bust.
 They’re not bust.
 But what improvements can be made?

 Way to go Angela.
 It’s a double whammy.
 Not only have you managed to implant exactly the same suggestion as this morning’s Telegraph only 15 seconds into the interview, but you’ve ended up lecturing the interviewer on what questions she should be asking.

 Oh come off it Angela!
 You could have said exactly the same thing about the Libor market.
 As in fact you did!
 Four years before it turned into the biggest financial scam in history.
 You know.
-When you held exactly the same position in the organization that ran the Libor market, the British Bankers’ Association, as you hold at Energy UK now.
+When you held exactly the same position in the organization that ran the Libor market (British Bankers’ Association) as you hold at the organisation that runs the Energy market now.

 Don’t you wish Andrew Neil could have stopped playing with his Daily Politics mug and said something like that?
 For a moment it looked like Jo Coburn might raise her hand and interrupt, but of course she couldn’t.
-Not unless she wanted to spend the rest of her life in some dead-end job on a zero hours contract that is.
+Not unless she wanted to spend the rest of her life in some dead-end job on a zero hours contract!

 It’s not that she’s been told not to mention Libor.
 It’s very much subtler than that.
 It’s more to do with a sense of aesthetics and the laws of evolution.
 Aesthetics because it would be ugly.
 Angela would quite likely be deeply upset and may even storm out of the studio in tears, and that wouldn’t be cricket.
 Having the good sense not to frighten the horseys is top of the list of job requirements at the BBC.